What’s the meaning of ragazzone in Italian?

 Ragazzone or ragazzino?

-Be careful with your vowels.
+Careful with the vowels.
 Ragazzone in Italian means big boy, but ragazzino translates to little boy!

 This is because the suffix -ino, as we’ve already said, makes things smaller, not bigger.